 Dr Mathew Trinca, Director, National Museum of Australia:

 Education and the sharing of knowledge are central to the Museum’s ambitions.
 An ambition realised through our inaugural Encounters Fellowships Program.
 This was an inspirational process of two-way learning – the Museum has gained as much from the program as the participants.

 The National Museum of Australia gratefully acknowledges the Australian Government’s support of the Encounters Fellowships Program.

-The Museum would like to thank The Prince’s Trust Australia, who as key partner of the inaugural 2016 fellowships generously supported the program and its recipients.
+The Museum would like to thank The Prince’s Trust Australia which, as key partner of the inaugural 2016 fellowships, generously supported the program and its recipients.
 This program is only possible with the ongoing support of the Museum’s private donors and sponsors.